-Basic Film Production
+Basic Video & Film Production

 Note: Different film clips will be shown and analyzed during the 2-day workshop.
 The instructor will also share valuable insider information and personal experience on the Philippine film industry.
 He may adjust certain topics depending on the students’ needs.